philipbeh/philipbeh.github.io/index.md

 ![Portrait](/assets/images/portrait_small.jpeg)

-My name is TOYT and I am a Nanyang Technology University graduate with a Bachelor's Degree in Chemistry.
+My name is TOY and I am a Nanyang Technology University graduate with a Bachelor's Degree in Chemistry.
 I've been teaching since graduating 5 years ago.

 Currently, I provide personalized tuition for